-- 3.21 A key element of developing the Authority's plans is to seek the opinions of those people that live, work and travel within the West Midlands.
-A public consultation exercise is taking place during February 2014 with the purpose of engaging the public in the development of the Authority's plans intended to manage risk in the community over the next three years.
-This will provide an opportunity for the public to influence the way the service works now and in the future and this will contribute to the development of the Community Safety Strategy (the Integrated Risk Management Plan).
-This is delivered through The Plan, which guides the delivery of the Authority's priorities using a portfolio approach through action plans and programmes and projects. - 3.22 During 2013 a series of workshops were undertaken with Members, Corporate Board and Senior Managers to review and refresh the Authority's Corporate Strategy 'The Plan' for 2014-2017. - 3.23 'The Plan' sets the Authority's strategic direction for the next three years and defines those outcomes, priorities and strategic objectives which are to be provided with reduced funding and resources.
+- 3.17 A key element of developing the Authority's plans is to seek the opinions of those people that live, work and travel within the West Midlands.
+As part of this, public consultation is undertaken when changes to the core services are being considered by the Authority.
+The Authority last consulted the public in February 2014 and this provided the opportunity for the public to influence the way the Service works now.
+The Community Safety Strategy (the Integrated Risk Management Plan) is the risk analysis which identifies what the risk profile of the West Midlands community is and provides analysis of where resources are required to enable effective management of these risks in order to achieve a five minute attendance standard for the most serious emergencies.
+Review of this risk analysis has confirmed that there has been no significant change to the risk profile of the West Midlands.
+Therefore, there will be no significant change to the Authority's priorities, strategic objectives and outcomes set out in The Plan 2015-2018 and as such there is no requirement for any associated consultation. - 3.18 During 2014/15 a series of workshops were undertaken with Members, Principal Officers and Senior Managers to review and refresh the Authority's 'The Plan' for 2015-2018 and confirm the priorities, strategic objectives and outcomes.

+3.19 'The Plan' sets the Authority's strategic direction for the next three years and defines those outcomes, priorities and strategic objectives which are to be provided with reduced funding and resources.

-4. PRECEPT 2014/2015
+4. PRECEPT 2015/2016

 - 4.1 Under the Council Tax arrangements, the allocation of the total sum required by the Authority between constituent District Councils is based on the relevant tax base for each District. - 4.2 All District Councils have now formally set their Council Tax base and have notified the Authority accordingly.
-The total relevant Council Tax base for the Authority is 644,377.38. - 4.3 The appropriate precept has now been calculated for each District and is set out in Appendix B, paragraph 1.4, for the Authority's approval. - The Council Tax at Band D for 2014/15 would be £53.87, an increase of 1.99% (£1.05) per annum.
+The total relevant Council Tax base for the Authority is 659,147.75 (644,377.38 in 2014/15). - 4.3 The appropriate precept has now been calculated for each District and is set out in Appendix B, paragraph 1.4, for the Authority's approval. - 4.4 The Council Tax at Band D for 2015/16 would be £54.94, an increase of 1.99% (£1.07) per annum.

-5. FUNDING OF EXPENDITURE 2014/2015
+5. FUNDING OF EXPENDITURE 2015/2016